HolyCorn-Software/system/system-changes.md

 .

-Improved the loading algorithm to keep the page loading during a grand update
+Added the temporal page feature to the service-worker module, so that pages load perfectly, with no blank screens